Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Morgrem.md

 ---
 Ability1: Prankster
 Ability2: Frisk
+Baby: 'No'
+BookImageName: HOME860.png
+BookShinyImageName: HOME860_s.png
 BoxSprite: SRD-BoxSprite-morgrem.png
+DexCategory: Devious Pokemon
+DexDescription: "When it gets down on all fours as if to beg for forgiveness, it\u2019\
+  s trying to lure opponents in so that it can stab them with its spear-like hair.\
+  \ It lures people into the woods to rob them and get them lost."
 EventAbilities: ''
 GenderType: M
 HasForm: 'No'
+Height:
+  Deimeters: 8
+  Feet: 2.6
+  Meters: 0.8
 HiddenAbility: Pickpocket
 HomeSprite: SRD-HomeSprite-morgrem.png
 Learnset: '[[SRD-Morgrem-Learnset]]'
 Legendary: 'No'
 Name: Morgrem
 Number: 860
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: Human-Like
 Sprite: morgrem.png
 Type1: Dark
 Type2: Fairy
+Weight:
+  Hectograms: 125
+  Kilograms: 12.5
+  Pounds: 27.6
 ---

 #PokeroleSRD/Pokedex